joepollastrini/March-Madness-Data/README.md

 # March-Madness-Data
 Will gather data about teams in the March Madness tournament.
 1. Find list of teams in tournament and put into database
-2. Gather data for each team
+2. Gather data for each team (ESPN, CBS, ???)
-  a.
-ESPN
-  b.
-CBS
-  ??
 3. Put all into one database